prajg/website/content/home/experience.md

   description = """
   Responsibilities included:

-* Generating Trading Grids for traders to trade based on client firms’ policies, their behaviour and change in Option Values.
+* Generated Trading Grids for traders to trade based on client firms’ policies, their behaviour and change in Option Values.
-* Performing Greek analysis in R to explain the movements in Option Values and Greeks to the clients on weekly basis.
+* Performed Greek analysis in R to explain the movements in Option Values and Greeks to the clients on weekly basis.
-* Creating weekly Performance Attribution report for clients based on daily trades and their hedges made across the week.
+* Created weekly Performance Attribution report for clients based on daily trades and their hedges made across the week.
   """

 [[experience]]